coffee2code/extra-sentence-space/README.md

 # Extra Sentence Space

-A plugin for WordPress that Force browsers to display two spaces (when present) between sentences.
+A plugin for WordPress that forces browsers to display two spaces (when present) between sentences.

-This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/remember-me-controls/
+This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/extra-sentence-space/

 ## Installation